Digital twin integration: The path to smarter manufacturing

 Through the creation of a digital replica of the physical assets, digital twins provide real-time insights to smart manufacturers.
 This empowers them to make quick, yet well-informed production decisions.
 It also allows for continuous asset health monitoring, through which manufacturers take steps to extend equipment lifespan.

-Real-life applications
+Real-life applications of digital twin

 While digital twin offers numerous solutions, there is a limit to the type/ scale of manufacturing enterprise to which to applies.
 Objects/ assets complex enough to create a regular and intensive flow of data required by a digital twin are appropriate.
-Manufacturing projects that are large-scale, mechanically complex and/or with power equipment, are best suited to make use of capabilities.
+Manufacturing projects that are large-scale, mechanically complex and/or with power equipment, are best suited to make use of digital twin capabilities.

 Impact of the digital twin on major industries